 A2 is the current cell address, which is the reference.

 - Press Enter, and the first number is inserted.

 - Select Cell A2, Drag it down to cell A11.

 - Now we have sequential numbering using the offset function.

 Things to Remember about Auto Numbering in Excel

 - Excel does not auto provide auto-numbering.

-- When we fill a column with a series of numbers we make a pattern, we can either use the starting values as 2, 4 to make an even sequential numbering.
+- When we fill a column with a series of numbers, we make a pattern; we can either use the starting values as 2, 4 to create even sequential numbering.